akampjes/p0rk-crackling/README.md

 Main components used are django for the interface, celery for the communication and hashcat for the actual password cracking.

+P0rk will manage everything, run this on one server (doesn't need a GPU).
+Run Crackling on each of your GPU instances (one per server).

 ![alt text](http://i.imgur.com/Dd1V3mT.png "Screenshot of p0rk-crackling in action")